 Keep in mind: when it comes to writing online, client reviews often help you earn jobs.
 It’s a good idea to take a few low paying jobs and get quick reviews so future clients can see previous clients’ positive feedback of your work.
 The more your career in creative writing progresses, the more likely you are to find higher paying jobs.

 Want to investigate a career in this kind of writing?
 Going freelance may be a great option for you.
 Working as a freelancer allows you to set your own schedule and only take those jobs that interest you.
-So whether you’re creating curriculum materials or writing for newspapers or magazines, you’ll love what you want to do.
+So whether you’re creating curriculum materials, writing for newspapers or ghostwriting a book, you’ll love what you want to do.
 The future of creative writing may very well be a freelancing army that creates content from the comfort of living rooms and home offices all around the world.

 There are a few things to consider before pursuing a career in creative writing as a freelancer: